 Serve and enjoy!

-The Eggnog.
 The most important ingredient in this drink is the eggnog.
 It is very easy to make from scratch and can be made a few different ways.

 The quickest way is how eggnog is made in many bars around the holidays.
-It simply involves milk, syrup, and an egg yolk.
+It simply involves milk, syrup, and egg yolk.
 You can even add the Southern Comfort and chocolate liqueur in the shaker and skip the full 4 ounces of eggnog this recipe calls for.

 The other option will create a large batch of an eggnog base that you can use in this recipe.
-It requires a little more work but is nice to have in the refrigerator and it's a great way to serve the White Christmas to guests.
+It requires a little more work but is nice to have in the refrigerator and it's a great way to serve the white Christmas to guests.
 Simply use this homemade eggnog recipe and skip the brandy.